 because the Conservation Commission will be using the Auditorium.

-The Waltham Democratic City Committee will be holding it's 9th Annual Heroes Brunch on Sunday, April 27, 2014 at the Piety Corner Club, 2 Worcester Lane, Waltham from 11:30AM - 1:30PM.
-This year's honorees are Nancy Pratt, Rick Scales, and the International Association of Iron Workers Local 7.
-Elected officials who will be speaking in their honor include State Representative John Lawn, State Representative and Waltham City Councillor at Large Tom Stanley, and State Senator Mike Barrett.
-Tickets are $35 in advance, or $40 at the door.
-Mail your checks with the number of persons attending to our Treasurer Rick Scales, 138 Warren Street, Waltham, MA 02452.
-We are also looking for people interested in taking out an ad in the program book to help support the Waltham Democratic City Committee.
-For more information contact Kelly Durkee Erwin at email@example.com or call 781-789-8018.
+The Waltham Democratic City Committee held it's 9th Annual Heroes Brunch on Sunday, April 27, 2014 at the Piety Corner Club, 2 Worcester Lane, Waltham.
+This year's honorees were Nancy Pratt, Rick Scales, and the International Association of Iron Workers Local 7.
+Among the elected officials who spoke in their honor were State Representative John Lawn, State Representative and Waltham City Councillor at Large Tom Stanley, and State Senator Mike Barrett.
+The event was well attended and was a great success.

 Waltham Democrats gathered for the 8th Annual Waltham Democratic City Committee BBQ & Picnic on Thursday, August 22nd at Prospect Hill Park in Waltham.
 Members of the WDCC and their guests enjoyed hot dogs, hamburgers, veggie burgers, and an assortment of salads and desserts.
 They also got to meet and talk with most of the major candidates for the Democratic nomination for the open 5th Congressional District seat.
 The weather was perfect and a good time was had by all!